MetaweaveTeam/arweave-synchronizer/README.md

 # Arweave synchronizer node

-A cool tool to process and sync all transactions from a custom GQL query.
+A cool tool to process and sync all transactions from a custom GQL query in order to gather metrics for from a specific data protocol.

-## Potential usage cases

-- Gather metrics of a specific data protocol

 ## Documentation